-She is Co-Chair of ACTRA's Diversity Committee as well as the founder of The Actors Work Studio, an innovative acting studio in Toronto.
+The Actors Work Studio, an innovative acting studio in Toronto.

-Samora's recent television work includes Star Trek Discovery, Star Trek Short Treks, The Expanse, American Gods, Coroner,The Shelter, Shadowhunters, and an episode of Frankie Drake Mysteries involving a story close to her heart about white passing & black identity in Canada.
+Samora's recent television work includes recurring roles on the upcoming OWN/Warner Bros drama "The Kings of Napa", Star Trek Discovery, Good Witch, as well as turns on The Coroner, Star Trek Short Treks, The Expanse, American Gods, Murdoch Mysteries,The Shelter, Shadowhunters, and a role on Frankie Drake Mysteries involving a story close to her heart about white passing & black identity in Canada.

 Samora's recent & upcoming film work includes the lead role in "Death She Wrote" a thriller directed by Sharon Lewis, "A Bucket List Christmas" with Jessica Lowndes and Chad Michael Murray & Gloria Kim's award-winning debut feature film “Queen of the Morning Calm” which premiered at the Whistler Film Festival.